Antibiotics During Labor And Their Effects On Baby’s Health

 Summary

 • Intrapartum antibiotics (given during labor and birth) -like those given for Group B Strep (GBS), chorioamnionitis (also called intrauterine inflammation or infection), or C-section- may disrupt your baby’s gut microbiome.
-Effects may vary depending on length and dosage.
+Side effects of antibiotics during labor may vary depending on length and dosage.

 • No association has been found for intrapartum antibiotics and allergic disease in children.
 There may be a mild association with weight gain, but the evidence is contradictory.